fhfuih/Course-Monitor-Web/README.md

     REACT_APP_DATASERVER=http://localhost:8000/

 in the `.env` file.
 If you do not specify this environment variable, the app will use `http://localhost:8000/` as default.

+You must rerun the development version or rebuild the production version after you change/set the environment variable.

 ## Available Scripts